Latest on negotiations for 2020 MLB season: Lea...

 - News Article

-Latest on negotiations for 2020 MLB season: League partners with lab to provide tests for players, public: report
+Latest on negotiations for 2020 MLB season: League sends 67-page health and safety protocol document to union

 With owners giving approval on May 11 to Major League Baseball's proposal to begin the 2020 season amid the coronavirus pandemic, negotiations are now ongoing between the league and Players Association.